In today’s America, people don’t stay in one place for too long.

-Did you think you’d see North Dakota on here?
-North Dakota did.
+Did you think you’d see Massachusetts on here?
+Massachusetts did.

-If we had to choose between North or South Dakota, we’d pick North Dakota.
-The people are a hearty group – honesty and hard work goes a lot further here than pretty much any other state in America.
-Salt of the Earth, those North Dakotans.
+If we had to choose between Connecticut and Massachusetts, we’d pick Massachusetts.
+The people are a good group – honesty and hard work goes a lot further here than pretty much any other state in America.
+Salt of the Earth, those Massachusetts folks.